qza/giftly/README.md

 ###

 Use files from setup folder to compose environment.
 Use configuration repository to configure required paths.
+Find cassandra.sql to see how to setup cassandra and where to check for the data.

 ### Quick start with docker